Leo Baeck Institute works to preserve and promote the history and culture of German-speaking Jews.

 Help LBI keep the past present with a financial donation or by contributing historical materials.

-DigiBaeck is your gateway to LBI's digital collections, a growing treasury of artifacts that document the rich heritage of German-speaking Jewry in the modern era.
-DigiBaeck provides instant access to materials ranging from rare 16th century renaissance books to memoirs that document the experience of German-Jewish émigrés across the world in the 20th century.
+DigiBaeck represents LBI's digital collections, a growing treasury of artifacts that document the rich heritage of German-speaking Jewry in the modern era.
+DigiBaeck provides instant access to materials ranging from rare 16th-century Renaissance books to memoirs that document the experience of German-Jewish émigrés across the world in the 20th century.

-Art and Objects – Well over 4,000 items from the art collection have been digitized.
+Well over 5,000 items from the art and object collection have been digitized.
 These include many original works as well as prints, and a few extensive collections of works by individual artists such as Hermann Struck and Hugo Steiner-Prag.
 Please also visit the Edythe Griffinger Portal, which features a selection of highlights from our collections.
 To see a daily selection of pieces from the Griffinger Portal, please check out @lbi_art_bot on Twitter.

-Books and Periodicals – Though most of the library collection has not been digitized due to copyright restrictions, more than 1,600 unique and rare items are available through DigiBaeck.
+Though most of the library collection has not been digitized due to copyright restrictions, more than 1,600 unique and rare items are available through DigiBaeck.
 These include rare renaissance books, artists illustrated portfolios, and a collection of nineteenth century scholarly books related to the Wissenschaft des Judentums movement.
-In addition, over 170 periodicals are available fully online.
+In addition, over 200 periodicals are available fully online.

 In addition to rare recordings of Jewish liturgical music, DigiBaeck includes a growing collection of over 800 Austrian Heritage Collection interviews.
 These oral history interviews with Austrian-Jewish émigrés who fled the Nazis and escaped to the United States; to Canada; or to (what is now) the State of Israel are conducted by volunteers with support from the Austrian government.
 In addition, The Oral History Collection of the Research Foundation for Jewish Immigration (AR 25385) provides access to the digital recordings and transcripts of interviews with 253 former German-Jewish refugees conducted between 1971 and 1981.